dotnet/aspnetcore/README.md

 ## Using CI Builds of Blazor

 To use a nightly or developer CI build of the Blazor package, ensure that you have the Blazor package feed configured, and update your package version numbers.
-You should use developer builds only with the expectation that things will break and change without any sort of announcment.
+You should use developer builds only with the expectation that things will break and change without any sort of announcement.

 Update your projects to include the Blazor developer feed (`https://dotnet.myget.org/f/blazor-dev/api/v3/index.json`) and ASP.NET Core developer feed (`https://dotnet.myget.org/F/dotnet-core/api/v3/index.json`).
 You can do this in a project file with MSBuild:
 ```